stevekrouse/cycle/README.md

 ### Big technical projects

-  * easy next thing: much more intuative ways to get the value of key presses / keys down
-    * on key DROPDOWN down (with ENTER, TAB, etc)
-    * on key KEYCODE down

   * make debugger green

   * easy next thing: else-if compiled -> more nested ternary expressions. the hard part is keeping track of the end parenthesis